REALTORS® Frequently Asked Questions About Zillow

 Of course, you wouldn’t.

 In essence, that is what agents are doing when they continue to give their advertising dollars to Zillow’s Premier Agent product.
-Remember this – Zillow is taking in over $1.1 billion annually for its Premier Agent subscriptions from agents like you.
-That represents 89.9% of their Gross Profit…that means about 89.9% of their revenue comes from AGENTS.
+Remember this –Zillow’s Premier Agent subscriptions still generate the bulk of their revenue—$1.45 billion in 2023, about 75% of total revenue.
 That means AGENTS are funding Zillow’s brokerage efforts to actively compete with agents in more and more markets every day.
 That means AGENTS are funding Zillow’s brokerage efforts to actively compete with agents in more and more markets every day.

 If you have questions or need more information, please contact us.